Sara Tse: Works and exhibitions

 Her works have been shown in many solo and group exhibitions in Hong Kong, Shanghai, Taiwan, New York, Chicago, Tokyo, Madrid, Queensland and Melbourne since 1995.
-The venues include Queensland Art Gallery, Hong Kong Museum of Art (2003, 2010–2011) and Fukuoka Asian Art Museum (2009).
+Her works are in the collections of M+, Hong Kong Heritage Museum, Hong Kong Museum of Art and the Queensland Art Gallery, Australia.
+The venues included Queensland Art Gallery, Hong Kong Museum of Art (2003, 2010–2011) and Fukuoka Asian Art Museum (2009).